ubeda/DIRACDocs/source/DeveloperGuide/TestingEnvironment/index.rst

 - if depended-on component may return values or throw exceptions that affect the behaviour of code being tested, but it is impossible or difficult for such cases to occur,
-- if results or states from depended-on component are unpredictable (like date, weather conditions, absence of certain records in database etc.),
+- if results or states from depended-on component are unpredictable (like date, weather conditions, absence of certain records in database etc..),
 - if communication with internal states of depended-on component is impossible,
 - if call to depended-on component has unacceptable side effects ,
 - if interactions with depended-on component is resource consuming operation (i.e. database connections and queries),